bouletmarc/HondaReflashTool/README.md

 I hope this tool will help others developers to pick up on the developement just like me and make reflash capability for Honda/Acura a lot easier for all of us.

+# Tool Capability and Information

+You cannot perform all the works to the ecu if using the Unlock button (0x27,0x01).
+When using this button you cannot read the ECU rom and cannot write binary file (.bin) to the ECU however this unlock method can be used to write a firmware file update (.rwd|.gz) to the ECU.

 # Tool Features

 | Done? | Feature Description |